 To obtain a relevant panel of phages for these clinical isolates, we used a subset of 22 P. aeruginosa strains as hosts to enrich and isolate different phages from sewage water.
-We obtained a total of 27 phages (Table S3), consisting of Caudoviricetes (dsDNA tailed phages), including 13 podophages (5 Autographiviridae, 3 Bruynoghevirus, 1 Schitoviridae, 1 Zobellviridae, and 3 unassigned phages), 4 siphophages (1 Samunavirus, 1 Casadabanvirus, 1 Mesyanzhinovviridae, and 1 Detrevirus), and 10 myophages (9 Pbunavirus and 1 Phikzvirus, a Jumbo myophage related to nucleus-forming Pseudomonas phage phiKZ (19)).
-To broaden the diversity of our phage panel beyond dsDNA phages, we additionally included Fiersviridae PP7 (ssRNA phage).
-We then used vConTACT2 (20) to assess the taxonomic diversity of our phage panel, and found that it represents 9 out of the 16 phage clusters observed in P. aeruginosa phages overall, thus indicating a diverse representation of phages (Fig. S2).
-To determine the effect of the defense systems on the susceptibility of the clinical strains to our panel of phages, we first assessed the ability of the phages to infect the strains, or to only adsorb to their cell surface without infecting.
-Out of a total of 924 phage-host combinations (28 phages times 33 hosts, including PAO1), 630 phage-host combinations did not result in infection (Fig. 2a).
-We hypothesize the non-infected phenotype can occur in two ways: either the phage fails to adsorb to the cell surface (i.e., no receptor), or phage propagation is unsuccessful, possibly due to anti-phage defense.
-Based on adsorption assay data, we found that a large proportion out of the 630 non-infection cases showed adsorption.
-More precisely, 68% (429) of the phage-host combinations showing no infection exhibited adsorption when considering an adsorption threshold of 50% (Fig. 2a), and 32% (201) when adopting a more conservative threshold of 90% (Fig. S3a).
-These results indicate internal defense mechanisms could play a role in preventing infection in a substantial fraction of strains where no infection was observed.
+We obtained a total of 27 phages (table S3), consisting of Caudoviricetes [double-stranded DNA (dsDNA) tailed phages], including 13 podophages (5 Autographiviridae, 3 Bruynoghevirus, 1 Schitoviridae, 1 Zobellviridae, and 3 unassigned phages), 4 siphophages (1 Samunavirus, 1 Casadabanvirus, 1 Mesyanzhinovviridae, and 1 Detrevirus), and 10 myophages [9 Pbunavirus and 1 Phikzvirus, a Jumbo myophage related to nucleus-forming Pseudomonas phage phiKZ (19)].
+To broaden the diversity of our phage panel beyond dsDNA phages, we additionally included Fiersviridae PP7 [single-stranded RNA (ssRNA) phage].
+We then used vConTACT2 (20) to assess the taxonomic diversity of our phage panel and found that it represents 9 out of the 16 phage clusters observed in P. aeruginosa phages overall, thus indicating a diverse representation of phages (fig. S2).
+A complete overview of the diversity within phage families and genera in our panel can be found in fig. S3.

+To determine the effect of the defense systems on the susceptibility of the clinical strains to our panel of phages, we first assessed the ability of the phages to infect the strains or to only adsorb to their cell surface without infecting them.
+Out of a total of 924 phagehost combinations (28 phages times 33 hosts, including PAO1), 630 phage-host combinations did not result in infection (Fig. 2A).
+We hypothesize the noninfected phenotype can occur in two ways: either the phage fails to adsorb to the cell surface (i.e., no receptor) or phage propagation is unsuccessful, possibly due to anti-phage defense.
+On the basis of adsorption assay data, we found that a large proportion out of the 630 noninfection cases showed adsorption.
+More precisely, 68% (429) of the phage-host combinations showing no infection exhibited adsorption when considering an adsorption threshold of 50% (Fig. 2A), and 32% (201) when adopting a more